tdwg/bdq/tg2/_review/index.md

 - Standards developers aligning their work with the BDQ standard
 - Data managers interpreting outputs of Test runs

-No technical background in ontology is required.
+No technical background in ontology is required to understand the Tests or most of the standard.
+Familiarity with ontology concepts is helpful, but not essential, for understanding the Fittness For Use Framework, which is the theoretical basis for the BDQ standard.
+The BDQ standard is designed to be accessible to a wide audience, including those who may not have a deep understanding of data quality concepts or technical standards.

 ### 1.3 Associated Documents (non_normative)